-Nothing is more daunting than having to move your bed, TV, dresser and tables … when you have to climb five flights of stairs.
-I know this because I went through it myself.
-And I’m happy to say that I came out on the other side, so there’s hope for everyone.
+Nothing is more daunting than having to move your bed, TV, dresser and tables up five flights of stairs.
+I know this because I went through it myself and I’m happy to say that I came out on the other side, so there’s hope for everyone.

-Why every apartment building doesn’t have an elevator is beyond me, but if you’re lucky enough to move into a unit with only stairs, I have some tips that can help make your move a little less frustrating.
+Why every apartment building doesn’t have an elevator is beyond me, but if you move into a unit with only stairs, I have some tips that can help make your move a little less frustrating.